Everyone likes soft fabric, whether it’s sheets or clothes. As such, fabric softeners are a key part of the washing process in many homes.

-Lenor are a very popular brand for their fabric softeners.
-They offer a variety of fragrances, including: Diamond & Lotus Flower, Ocean Escape, and this Gold Orchid scent.
-According to Lenor, their formula is supposed to protect your clothing from signs of aging, such as: stretching, fading, and bobbling.
+Lenor is a very popular brand for their fabric softeners.
+They offer a variety of fragrances, including Diamond & Lotus Flower, Ocean Escape, Ruby Jasmine and this Spring Awakening scent.
+According to Lenor, their formula is supposed to protect your clothing from signs of ageing, such as stretching, fading, and bobbling.
 It’s also allegedly capable of reducing wrinkling and static cling.

-Ignoring all the fancy bonuses, Lenor’s Gold Orchid Fabric Conditioner still leaves clothes feeling soft and comfortable.
+Ignoring all the fancy bonuses, Lenor’s Spring Awakening Fabric Conditioner still leaves clothes feeling soft and comfortable to wear.
 The scent lasts for up to 12 hours when worn, so your clothes should smell fresh and feel great all day.

-Fairy are another household name, known for their household products.
+Fairy is another household name, known for its household cleaning products.
 Their fabric conditioner lives up to the name.
 It lacks all of the fancy bonus features of the Lenor product, but it still leaves your clothes feeling soft with a light fresh fragrance.
 The scent is noticeable, but not strong.
 We personally think that this is the best smelling fabric softener.

 If allergies are a problem for you, this fabric softener is hypoallergenic meaning that it’s unlikely to cause an allergic reaction.
 It’s ideal for sensitive skin in general, apparently being rated #1 in an online poll.

-Comfort are another popular brand for their fabric softeners.
-They make fabric conditioners in a whole variety of scents, such as: Lavender Bloom, Blue Skies, Jojoba Oil, and many others.
-We suggest you try out a whole bunch of their fragrances until you find one that you like.
+Comfort is another popular brand for its fabric softeners.
+They make fabric conditioners in a whole variety of scents, such as Lavender Bloom, Blue Skies, Jojoba Oil, and many others.
+We suggest you try out a whole bunch of their fragrances until you find one that you like the most.
 Or, you may prefer to just switch fragrances occasionally to keep your clothes smelling interesting, preventing you from becoming used to the fragrance.

 Fragrances aside, this is still a very good fabric softener.
 Your clothes will be noticeably softer and more comfortable and should remain like that for a long while, even when worn.